 If you’re reading this it’s likely that you’re concerned about your own or a loved one’s alcohol use.
 You may be feeling as though there’s no way out of the vicious cycle of drinking every day.
 We’re here to tell you that real change is possible.
-With the right support and guidance from our trained addiction counsellors, recovering from alcoholism is possible for everyone, no matter how dire your current situation may seem right now.
+With the right support and guidance from our team of professionals, recovering from alcoholism is possible for everyone, no matter how dire your current situation may seem right now.

 Perhaps you’re still coming to terms with the destructive pattern of alcohol abuse, it can sometimes take a while to recognise an alcohol problem and admit to yourself that you need help, despite others showing concerns about how much time you’re spending preoccupied with drink.

 Alcohol addiction or alcoholism, describes the problematic relationship between the individual and alcohol.
 It is a dangerous and progressive illness that will not go away without treatment.

 - Alcohol abuse has been linked to serious physical health problems including liver disease and cancer, rehab treatment can help prevent further damage to yourself or a loved one.